Angel Guts

-In a public comment on the Angel Guts series, director Noboru Tanaka pointed out the various directorial styles exhibited in the films: "...all five versions are different.
+In a public comment on the series, director Noboru Tanaka pointed out the various directorial styles exhibited in the films: "...all five versions are different.
 Mine is very energetic and it looks like you could burn yourself if you touch it, whilst the others are calmer and gentler.
 I think the audience shouldn't be bored by this series of films."